 Every overseas trip will inevitably come with its share of worries and concerns.
-When we are constantly bombarded by negative news stories about every corner of the globe, it can make even a peaceful paradise like Phuket seem like a dangerous place to visit.
+When we're constantly bombarded with negative news stories about every corner of the globe, it can make even a peaceful paradise like Phuket seem like a dangerous place to visit.
 The reality, however, is that millions of people visit each year and leave with only good and happy memories of a delightful holiday.
 The truth is that there really isn’t that much to worry about.

 Our list of the things people worry too much about in Phuket addresses the most common concerns people raise when they’re thinking of visiting Thailand.
-We’re not going to say that the place is an absolute utopia, though, which is why we’ve added on three things which you really should be worried about, but which are quite easily avoided.
-If your concern isn’t addressed here, don’t forget to check out our FAQs page.
+We’re not going to say that the place is an absolute utopia, though, which is why we’ve added on a few things which you really should be worried about, but which are quite easily avoided.

 - Phuket FantaSea Cultural Theme Park